open-organization/open-org-distributed-work-guide/appendix.md

 ## Additional Resources

 ### Learn More
-Explore [additional resources online](http://www.theopenorganization.org), then follow the project on [Twitter](https://www.twitter.com/openorgproject).
+Explore [additional resources online](http://www.theopenorganization.org), then follow the project on [Twitter](https://www.twitter.com/openorgproject) and [LinkedIn](https://www.linkedin.com/company/the-open-organization).

 ### Make your contribution
 The Open Organization book series is open source and always accepting new contributions.
 Share your knowledge and your experience by [joining the project on GitHub](https://www.github.com/open-organization).